burgess01/ValueCalculator/README.md

 ## How to get Started with ValueCalculator

-Run the command 'python src/main.py'
+Run the command ```python src/main.py``` then navigate through the menus, entering in the requested values.